35 Total Resources

 Using Identifying the Genre of a Story Worksheet, students match the book cover to the genre to build their understanding of different genre types.

 Using Different Types of Text Worksheet, students recognize common types of texts to build their understanding of different genre types.

 This Peanut Reading Comprehension Worksheet will help your students build their reading comprehension skills while reading about Grandpa's nickname.

 Using Fiction and Nonfiction List Worksheet, students create a list of their favorite fiction and non-fiction books that they have read by themselves or with the class.

 Using Fiction and Non-Fiction Favorite Books Worksheet, students create a list of their favorite fiction and non-fiction books that they have read.

-Using Books I Am Reading Worksheet, students keep track of the stories they read this year by writing the title and the date the book was completed.
+Using Prose and Poetry Worksheet, students keep track of the stories they read this year by writing the title and the rating each book.